DAOD 5040-3, Unaccounted-for Military Fatalities from Past Operations

 Context

 2.1 A person who died while in the military service of Canada but for whom there is no known or maintainable grave is an “unaccounted-for military fatality”.
-Canada has nearly 27,000 unaccounted-for military fatalities.
+Canada has more than 27,000 unaccounted-for military fatalities.
 The graves for such fatalities may not be maintainable due to inaccessibility, for example, there may be no access to the crash site of an aircraft on a mountain or a shipwreck in the ocean.

 Application